AP Exclusive: Jimmie Johnson to retire from full-time racing

 Johnson for sure won’t return for a second full IndyCar season with Chip Ganassi Racing.
 He raced only the street and road courses in 2021, added the ovals to run the full 2022 season and now isn’t even sure if he’ll run IndyCar at all.

-“We are fully supportive of Jimmie.
-He has been a valued member of our team and if we can find a way to continue working together, we would like to do so,” said team owner Ganassi, who told AP he’d like to run four full-time cars.
-Now that Johnson has made up his mind not to drive a full season in the No. 48, Ganassi is figuring out how to keep that entry on track.
+”We are fully supportive of Jimmie.
+He has been a valued member of our team and if we can find a way to continue working together, we would like to do so,” said team owner Ganassi.

 Johnson struggled on the street and road courses over two seasons, with his best performances on ovals – the discipline he dominated for nearly two decades in NASCAR.
 He finished an IndyCar-best fifth at Iowa, and although he ultimately crashed out of his Indianapolis 500 debut, Johnson turned laps at over 240 mph in a dazzling qualifying performance.